 We spoke with Kellyanne Brady, LMHC, NCC about the importance of focusing on our mental health.
 Kellyanne is the Clinic Director of The Mental Health and Wellness Center at Molloy College.
 You can learn more about Kellyanne and Molly’s work here.
 We discussed tips on how to benefit your mental health during stressful times.

-From Alex Tucciarone, Co-Founder of The Makeshift Movement
+by Alex Tucciarone, Co-Founder, The Makeshift Movement

 Like many who grew up in Oceanside, I can trace some of my ancestry to Italy and have been fortunate to spend time over there.
-It has added a layer of pain to this covid-19 experience to watch people in Italy endure a hardship similar to we have here.
+It has added a layer of pain to this Covid-19 experience to watch people in Italy endure a hardship similar to we have here.